-Her first memory of joining the CASA family was for her personal interview.
-Hurrying from an afternoon working with special needs teenagers, Becky arrived to the CASA office in sweats.
+Hurrying from an afternoon working with special needs teenagers, Becky arrived to the CASA office for her initial volunteer interview in sweats.
 She had NO idea she would be seated at a table with what seemed liked ten professionals staring at her.
 They grilled her to make sure her intentions were genuine, and her commitment was real.
 She laughs about how nervous she was but knows that the screening is absolutely necessary.
 Foster children have already been through so much.
 Their advocates can’t be flippant.

 In her three years serving as a CASA volunteer, Becky has worked five cases.
 The most memorable was her first.
 The toddler in the case had been so badly beaten she was transported via helicopter to Children’s Hospital.
 The young, biological mother was not the abuser and was herself a product of foster care.
 Becky worked a very complicated case to find a solution that would allow the child to be out of harm’s way but still have contact with her biological mother.
 The solution wasn’t easy, but Becky was committed to speaking up for the best interest of the child.